4.1 Configuring Observability Sources

 Under “Terms,” there are four fields you need to fill in to make the term aggregation work.
 These fields include:

 You can specify a raw database query for any data source if you want to use more advanced source-based queries.
+To do this, click on Write Query and enter the raw query.
+For example, a sample SQL query can be used to calculate the top failed transactions.

 After completing this query, you can preview, validate, and move on to the next step.